slicer69/tictactoe/README.md

 # Tic Tac Toe (TTT)
 Various implementations of Tic Tac Toe in Python

+## This project has been migrated to CodeBerg: https://codeberg.org/thejessesmith/tictactoe

 This repository contains two implementations of the game Tic Tac Toe, written in Python.